Distinctive building for Bern

 • The new building will be set back from Hodlerstrasse, creating a spacious forecourt which will invite people to visit the museum and make it possible to use the space in new ways.
 This creates clear added value for both the city and the museum.
 The new museum square will serve as a meeting point and place for art in public spaces.
 The ground-level bistro in the Hodlerstrasse 6 building will become a lively part of the square.

-• The Stettler Building, the new building and the property at Hodlerstrasse 6 will form an ensemble around the museum square, architecturally bound together by the clever spatial layout of the buildings.
-The three separate buildings from different eras with their individual characteristics will play off one another, giving the museum square a dynamic feel.
+• The Stettler Building, the new building and the building at Hodlerstrasse 6 will form an ensemble around the museum square, architecturally bound together by the clever spatial layout of the buildings.
+The three separate buildings from different eras with their individual characteristics will play off one another, giving the museum square a dynamic vibe.

-• The new building has a unique façade which incorporates elements of traditional Bernese quarrying.
+• The new building has a unique façade that incorporates elements of traditional Bernese quarrying.
 The sandstone façade features a rough surface on the ground floor and becomes smoother towards the top.
-Carefully positioned window openings allow unique views in and out.
-On the third floor, a continuous light ceiling creates a special atmosphere.
+Carefully positioned window openings allow unparalleled views into and out of the building.
+On the third floor, a skylight ceiling creates a special atmosphere.

 Thomas Hasler